10 years after an incredible act of sportsmanship.

 After everything settled that Sunday night 10 years ago, Davis was asked to come to the media center for a press conference.
-It coincided with the trophy presentation taking place on the 18th green with Furyk.
+But, unfortunately, it coincided with the trophy presentation taking place on the 18th green with Furyk.

 “I was happy to oblige going to the media center, but I was also totally deflated,” Davis recalled.
 “Most people don’t truly understand what losing a PGA TOUR event takes out of a person.
 So, I was quite numb the whole time trying to process the loss while they are firing questions at me about the ruling and decision I made.”